JordanGuinn/QueueDemo/README.md

 ```

-Upon running the java command, you should begin noticing console output breaking down each step of the main application.
+Upon running the java command, you should begin noticing insightful console output.
 If so, congratulations, you've successfully exercised my ProducerConsumerQueue implementation!

 ## Running the Tests

-There are a handful of helpful unit tests associated with this implementation.
-In order to run those tests manually from the command line, we'll need to add the directories containing JUnit (as well as our application/test code) to our classpath.
-Only then can we specify the unit tests classes to execute.
+In addition to the application itself, there are also a handful of helpful [JUnit](https://junit.org/junit4/) tests associated with this implementation.
+In order to run those tests manually from the command line, we'll need to:
+1. Add the directories containing [JUnit](https://junit.org/junit4/), application code and test code to the `CLASSPATH` environment variable.
+2. Specify the actual unit test class to execute.

-For those on a Unix machine, the corresponding commands will look something like this:
+For those on Unix machines, the commands for this will look something like:

 ```
 cd out/artifacts/Producer_Consumer_jar/